 Preparation in a tangible way can help your children feel more in control, secure and successful during times of transition.
-We recently held and IG live and had the opportunity to chat with Caron Irwin who holds a Master’s Degree in Early Childhood Studies and founder of ROO Family on her top tips to transition into back to school successfully.
+We held an IG live and had the opportunity to chat with Caron Irwin who holds a Master’s Degree in Early Childhood Studies and founder of ROO Family on her top tips to transition into back to school successfully.
 Whether you are transitioning for the first time with your child joining a 2's or 3's program or are a pro - we think these tips are great!

 Show Them What Is Coming